-Turkish bond yields declined for a fourth day to the lowest since September after the central bank omitted a reference to “extra tightening” in a statement it released after leaving interest rates unchanged at a policy meeting.
+Turkish bond yields declined for a fourth day to the lowest in more than 10 months after the central bank omitted a reference to “extra tightening” in a statement it released after leaving interest rates unchanged.

 “The monetary policy committee has dropped” the reference to “additional tightening compared to the previous release in June, which is positive for the market,” Ibrahim Aksoy, an economist at Seker Securities in Istanbul said in an e-mailed note.